 You may also be eligible to receive financial support from Centrelink.

 Scholarships and financial assistance

 You may be able to apply for scholarships to help with your study costs.

 This program includes a compulsory professional experience component that may involve travel, accommodation and meal expenses.

-- All applicants must show how their prior studies meet specialisation requirements by submitting a completed Teaching Area - Form G with their application.
+- All applicants must show how their prior studies meet specialisation requirements by submitting their transcript and other qualifications.

 English Language Requirements